mattleibow/Hybridisms/README.md

 ### Hybrid App Configuration
 - **AspireMobile Integration**: Extends .NET Aspire to work with mobile/WASM clients
-- **Client Stubs**: Generate settings from Aspire environment variables
 - **Common Service Defaults**: Shared configuration for resilience and service discovery

 ## Learning From This Demo

 - Examine `HybridRenderMode.cs` to see how UI adapts to different platforms
 - Study `HybridNotesService.cs` and `HybridIntelligenceService.cs` to understand online/offline strategies
-- Look at `ClientStub` projects to learn how Aspire configuration works with client apps
 - View common Blazor components in the `Shared` project to see cross-platform UI patterns

 ---